Anxiety can impact physical and mental health. There are short- and long-term effects on both the mind and body.

 In response, the body sweats to cool down.
 This can sometimes be too effective and make a person feel cold.

 Long-term anxiety may not be good for the cardiovascular system and heart health.
-Some
+Some studies suggest that anxiety increases the risk of heart diseases in otherwise healthy people.

 Impaired immune function